vidyavermaa/11th-chemistry/content.en/physical-and-chemical-equilibrium/vant-hoff-equation/index.md

 • Under non-equilibrium conditions, reaction quotient ‘Q’ is defined as the ratio of the product of active masses of reaction products raised to the respective stoichiometric coefficients in the balanced chemical equation to that of the reactants.

-• Le-Chatelier's Principle “If a system at equilibrium is disturbed, then the system shifts itself in a
+• Le-Chatelier's Principle “If a system at equilibrium is disturbed, then the system shifts itself in a direction that nullifies the effect of that disturbance.”

-a K K

-b K K) )1 2

-2 1

-1 21= =

-−

-direction that nullifies the effect of that disturbance.”

 • The effect of change in reaction conditions such as temperature, pressure and concentration etc… on a system at equilibrium can be predicted by Le Chatelier-Braun principle.